Dear reader of ADxS.org, please excuse the disruption.

 The studies that found dexamethasone to be effective as an ADHD medication used SHR rats, which are considered a typical model of ADHD-HI (with hyperactivity).

-This raises the theoretical question of whether, just as the GR agonist dexamethasone could function as an active agent in ADHD-HI, a GR antagonist could possibly be effective in ADHD-I.
+This raises the theoretical question of whether, just as the GR agonist dexamethasone could function as an active ingredient in ADHD-HI, a GR antagonist could possibly be effective in ADHD-I.

 This is unlikely to be the case.